openstax/cnx-recipes/script/README.md

      The output is in `./data/intro-business/collection.assembled.xhtml`.

-    1. To assemble all of the books in books.txt, use the --all flag:
+    1. To assemble all of the books in books.txt, use the --all flag.
+If a book in books.txt is not found, the process will fail:

         ```
         docker-compose run --rm assemble-book --all

         ```
     2. If assembling a single book, a short book name must be used as detailed in books.txt.
-An example is `into-business` in the first example.
+An example is `intro-business` in the first example.

-    3. The `--rm` flag is used to remove the previous docker image if there is one.
+    3. The `--rm` flag is used to remove the docker container after the command has completed.

 3. Bake the book: